MauritzOnline/WebFrameworkPHP/README.md

 Go download version [0.2.0](https://github.com/MauritzOnline/WebFrameworkPHP/releases/tag/v0.2.0) _(latest release)_.

-> The `main` branch can also be downloaded, but may include code that hasn't been properly tested yet.
+> The `main` branch can also be downloaded, but may include code that hasn't been properly tested yet or changes that break old code.
+I really recommend sticking to releases rather than using the `main` branch.

 Add `WebFramework.php` to your project and require it in `index.php`.
 To allow for routing a `.htaccess` file is used for Apache and `nginx.conf` for Nginx _(or `sites-available/DOMAIN`)_.